 So, what we’ve done is turn the process of defining our moral codes and our public policy over to people who, besides the fact that they lack the temperament to do it right (i.e., are SDAP), also simply lack the skills to do it well.
 It’s the social engineering equivalent of contracting with your moonshining neighbor when you need a batch of chemotherapy drug.
 Sure, the process of distilling alcohol from corn is also an example of chemical engineering, but is that really the way we want to go here?

 - Social engineering is a systemic field: It’s not sufficient to show that some technique works, we also need to know what the side effects are.
-This distinguishes social engineering, which considers the overall effects on the entire system, from simple behavioral engineering, which is only concerned with changing the behavior at the individual level.
+This distinguishes social engineering, which considers the overall effects on the entire system, from simple behavioral engineering, which is only concerned with changing the behavior at the individual level, nevermind the consequences.

 - Sometimes people want to do things that are both to their benefit and to the benefit of society as a whole.
 An example of this would be providing hand sanitizer near the entrance of stores and doctor’s offices: People want to be clean and germ free and merely facilitating this behavior will cause it to happen, in this case reducing the spread of infections which is something that benefits everyone.
 Rumble strips cut into the edges of roadways would be another example: When you hear the noise on your tires, you know you’re off the roadway and need to steer back into your lane, which protects you and everyone around you.
 Instructions at the point of use of a device would be a third example: People want to know how to use the device but may just need information to do so correctly.